immense/Remotely/README.md

 * KnownProxies: If your Nginx server is on a different machine and is forwarding requests to the Remotely server, you will need to add the IP of the Nginx server to this array.
 * Smpt*: SMTP settings for auto-generated system emails (such as registration and password reset).
 * Theme: The color theme to use for the site.
 Values are "Light" or "Dark".
+* UseWebRtc: Attempt to create a peer-to-peer connection via WebRTC for screen sharing.
+    * Only works on Windows agents.
+    * Session recording will not work if a WebRTC connection is made.

 ## API and Integrations
 Remotely has a basic API, which can be browsed at https://tryremotely.lucency.co/swagger (or your own server instance).
 Most endpoints require authentication via the /api/Login, which in turn requires the AllowApiLogin option to be set to true in appsettings.json.
 If you're not familiar with how CORS works, I recommend reading up on it before proceeding.